Also known as:

 Colour Adult:

 C.j. josefinae: Male-in general red; black occiput to nape, with pale lilac/blue streaking towards front; rump has dusky blue patch; black lower flanks and lower abdomen; red underwing coverts; red central tail feathers tipped with yellow; lateral tail feathers red washed with green on outer webs and tipped with yellow.
-Bill orange.
+Beak orange.
 Eye yellow.
 Female-green/yellow lower back.

 C.j. cycloporum: Both adults have black abdominal patch; blue streaking on occiput missing or faint.